 Route 49 will take you to hotels in District 1, Saigon Opera House, Notre Dame Cathedral, and the backpackers’ area at Pham Ngu Lao Street.

 Route 119 will take you to the West Station, going through some food streets in District 10 like Thanh Thai and Nguyen Tri Phuong.

-You may find that catching a bus in Vietnam a quite different experience from other countries.
+You may find that catching a bus in Vietnam is a quite different experience from other countries.
 You have to hail the oncoming bus in advance and be conscious of the motorbike madness, and it might not be the most convenient form of transportation yet.
-However, as the Vietnamese government is putting more investment solving traffic issues in major cities, you may find traveling by public buses more convenient in the near future and an interesting way to see places like a local.
+However, as the Vietnamese government is putting more investment in solving traffic issues in major cities, you may find traveling by public buses more convenient in the near future and an interesting way to see places like a local.